-- Sally is still waiting for Jessica to arrive.
+Lisa is still waiting for Cowy to arrive.

 These adverbs are perfect to describe the intensity or degree of something, it could be an adjective, an action, or even another adverb.
 There are many, and they are very different, but some of the most used adverbs of degree are:

-These are the some of the most used adverbs of degree:
+These are some of the most used adverbs of degree:

 Examples with adverbs of degree:

-- I am somewhat preoccupied by my math’s exam.
+I am somewhat preoccupied with my maths exam.